thatwonguy/mlops-zoomcamp/cohorts/2024/04-deployment/homework.md

 Now let's turn the notebook into a script.

-Which command you need to execute for that?
+Which command you need to execute for that? --> `jupyter nbconvert --to script starter.ipynb`

 ## Q4.
 Virtual environment